kubesphere/website/content/en/docs/workspace-administration/upload-helm-based-application.md

     ![upload-app-template](/images/docs/workspace-administration/upload-helm-based-application/upload-app-template.jpg)

-2. In the dialogue that appears, click **Upload Helm Chart Package**.
+2. In the dialog that appears, click **Upload Helm Chart Package**.
 You can upload your own Helm chart or download the [Nginx chart](/files/application-templates/nginx-0.1.0.tgz) and use it as an example for the following steps.

     ![upload-helm](/images/docs/workspace-administration/upload-helm-based-application/upload-helm.jpg)